rudyn2/cc5114/src/neural_network/README.md

 ### DISCLAIMER

-I am not a native spanish speaker so maybe you might find some spelling mistakes (sorry).
+I am not a native english speaker so maybe you might find some spelling mistakes (sorry).
 I am trying to improve my english abilities, thanks for your patience.

 Table of Contents